Domestic Violence Defense Lawyers Serving all of Sonoma County

 A good Sonoma County domestic violence lawyer will protect your rights and mitigate or eliminate the domestic violence penalties.
 When selecting a lawyer, it is important that you choose one who not only has domestic violence defense experience but also has current knowledge of all of the civil consequences that can occur.

-The Law Office of Carolyn Vandyk offers our extensive skill in helping resolve these disruptive and difficult charges with immediate legal involvement.
+Vandyk Law offers our extensive skill in helping resolve these disruptive and difficult charges with immediate legal involvement.
 Our firm has faced accusers or alleged victims who were attempting to:

 - Demonstrate their authority or power over their alleged perpetrators by using “victimhood” as a means of manipulation.